Pipeline

 Jamii Court – Portland

-This redevelopment will turn the Portland Value Inn site into a 98-unit multifamily rental development serving families.
-58 apartment homes will have at least two bedrooms, and 39 will be affordable to households with incomes at 30% area median income or below.
-The community will include homes for 15 families with a head of household with a disabling condition who are exiting long-term, homelessness.
-CPAH and HAKI Community Services will offer resident services, HAKI will lead outreach efforts, and Urban League will provide case management and Supportive Housing services.
+This redevelopment will turn the Portland Value Inn site into a 96-unit multifamily rental development serving families.
+47 apartment homes will have at least two bedrooms, and 39 will be affordable to households with incomes at 30% area median income or below.
+The community will include homes for 15 families with a head of household who exiting homelessness or experiencing housing instability.
+CPAH and HAKI Community Services will offer resident services, HAKI will assist with outreach efforts, and Urban League will provide case management and Supportive Housing services.

 Meadowlark Place – Beaverton